Edit

 Create budgets

-You can create budgets to manage costs and create alerts that automatically notify stakeholders of spending anomalies and overspending risks.
+You can create budgets to manage costs and create cost alerts that automatically notify stakeholders of spending anomalies and overspending risks.
 Alerts are based on spending compared to budget and cost thresholds.
 Budgets and alerts are created for Azure subscriptions and resource groups, so they're useful as part of an overall cost monitoring strategy.

 Budgets can be created with filters for specific resources or services in Azure if you want more granularity present in your monitoring.
 Filters help ensure that you don't accidentally create new resources that cost you extra money.
 For more information about the filter options available when you create a budget, see Group and filter options.